by Calculated Risk on 4/23/2009 11:12:00 AM

 It is important to watch inventory levels very carefully.
 If you look at the 2005 inventory data, instead of staying flat for most of the year (like the previous bubble years), inventory continued to increase all year.
 That was one of the key signs that led me to call the top in the housing market!

 If the trend of declining year-over-year inventory levels continues in 2009 that will be a positive for the housing market.
-Prices will probably continue to fall until the months of supply reaches more normal levels (in the 6 to 8 month range), and that might take some time.
+Prices will probably continue to fall until the months of supply reaches more normal levels (in the 6 to 8 month range), and that will take some time.